ga-curriculum/universal-resources/deployment/django-deployment/README.md

 ## Prepare the Django app to be deployed

 There are a few actions we need to take in our Django application before we can deploy.
+Ensure you are in the root of your project directory in your terminal.

 Start by installing all of the necessary packages we'll need throughout this process: